 - Team Pet: Amy fills this role, yet she's very human in a way.

 - Too Dumb to Live: Despite being a trained geologist, Ross's psych profile states she has a habit of cutting corners and acting rashly when her goal is in sight.
-At the end, she almost gets the entire team killed when she ignores Munro's warning about how setting off explosive charges near an eruptive volcano.
+At the end, she almost gets the entire team killed when she ignores Munro's warning about how dangerous it is to set off explosive charges near an eruptive volcano.